sakuttomon/CS416-Sound/code/popgen/README.md

 # Popgen: Play a Pop Music Loop - Irvin Lu

 Bart Massey 2024, extended by Irvin Lu.
-This program is an extension of the [`pdx-cs-sound/popgen`](https://github.com/pdx-cs-sound/popgen) as part of the "Popgen" portfolio objective.
+This program is an extension of [`pdx-cs-sound/popgen`](https://github.com/pdx-cs-sound/popgen) as part of the _Popgen_ portfolio objective.

 This Python program generates a pseudo-melody using chord and bass notes from the [Axis Progression](https://en.wikipedia.org/wiki/axis_progression).